David Rosen (businessman): Gulf+Western Industries, Inc.

-After meeting with Charles Bluhdorn in 1969, Rosen and partners agreed to sell Sega Enterprises Ltd. to the conglomerate Gulf+Western Industries, Inc., although Rosen remained CEO of the Sega division.
-In the early 1970s Sega was made a subsidiary of Paramount Pictures Corporation, which was also owned by Gulf+Western.
-During this period Barry Diller and Michael Eisner, both at Paramount joined Rosen on the Board of Sega and Rosen joined the Board at Paramount.

-In 1978, Sega Enterprises acquired a distribution company, Essco Tdg., that was founded by Hayao Nakayama and an arcade game manufacturer, Gremlin Industries.
+In 1969, Rosen and partners agreed to sell Sega Enterprises Ltd. to the conglomerate Gulf+Western Industries, Inc. Rosen remained as president of a company and also assumed a position as vice president of a Gulf+Western subsidiary to help establish the conglomerate in East Asia.
+After running that business for a few years, Rosen returned to matters at Sega including establishing the company in the United States.
+He was elected to head the new company Sega Enterprises Inc. in America, which became the parent of Sega Enterprises Ltd. Corporate overseer Harry Kane was appointed to take over Rosen's responsibilities in Japan while he moved to America to head the Sega Enterprises Inc. corporate office out of Redondo Beach, California.
+The company would sell coin-operated games, both electro-mechanical and video games, as well as the Sega Vision television brand.

+After failing to establish themselves in the U.S. coin-op market, Sega Enterprises Inc. purchased the San Diego game manufacturer Gremlin Industries in August 1978.
+Rosen remained head of the parent company, directing their larger strategies.
+In September of the same year, Sega Enterprises Ltd. began the purchase of Esco Trading, whose founder Hayao Nakayama had previously been pursued by Rosen for his sales expertise.
+In America, Rosen spearheaded Sega's P.J.
+Pizzazz food and games arcade concept.

-After the death of Bluhdorn, Gulf+Western wanted to sell off manufacturing assets, including Sega.
-Consequently, Sega's United States assets were sold to Bally Manufacturing Corporation.
+After the death of CEO Charles Bluhdorn in 1983, Gulf+Western sought to sell off its manufacturing assets, including Sega.
+Consequently, Sega's U.S. coin-op assets were sold to Bally Manufacturing Corporation while Sega Enterpsies Inc. and Sega Enterprises Ltd. were maintained.

-Sega, Ltd.
+Buyout

-Having already moved his family to Los Angeles and not wanting to return to Japan full-time, Rosen declined the opportunity of solely purchasing the Japanese assets of Sega.
-In March 1984, Rosen and Hayao Nakayama put together a buyout group led by Isao Okawa and purchased Sega's Japanese assets.
-Okawa became chairman and Nakayama became president of Sega Ltd. This allowed Rosen to remain in the states while Nakayama was charged with the day-to-day operations of Sega's headquarters in Japan.
+Having already moved his family to Los Angeles and not wanting to return to Japan full-time, Rosen declined the opportunity of solely purchasing Sega Enterprises, Ltd. Instead, Rosen and Hayao Nakayama put together a buyout group led by Isao Okawa that purchased the company in March 1984.
+Okawa became chairman and Nakayama became president of Sega Enterprises.
+This allowed Rosen to remain in the States while Nakayama was charged with the day-to-day operations of Sega's headquarters in Japan.

-Rosen agreed to set up Sega of America and oversee the US & overseas operations, and he became chairman of Sega of America which was headquartered in Los Angeles.
+Rosen agreed to set up Sega of America and oversee the U.S. and overseas operations, and he became chairman of Sega of America.
 Rosen remained a director of Sega (Japan) until 1996, and at that time he resigned from both Sega (Japan) and Sega of America.

-Rosen is currently retired and living in Los Angeles.

-Personal life
+Personal life and death

-Rosen was born in Brooklyn, New York, the son of Fay (née Sachs) and Samuel Rosen.
+Rosen was born on January 22, 1930, in Brooklyn, New York, the son of Fay (née Sachs) and Samuel Rosen.
 He married Masako Fujisaki in 1954, and adopted a daughter.

-Rosen is Jewish.
+Rosen died at his home in the Hollywood Hills, California, on December 25, 2025, at the age of 95 due to natural causes.